Merging Memory and Space: A State Space Neural Operator: Theory

-From the formula \eqref{eq:spatial-ssm} it is evident that (factorized) spatial SSM is able to exactly recover FNO (in 1d), or F-FNO.
-In fact, it can represent any 1d convolutional kernel of the form
+Based on the formulation in \eqref{eq:spatial-ssm}, the factorized spatial SSM structurally subsumes the FNO (in 1D) and F-FNO architectures.
+We provide a rigorous proof of this capability in Appendix~\ref{sec:recover}.
+Fundamentally, the SSM parameterizes a continuous 1D convolutional kernel of the form

-When restricting this choice to $\rho_k = 0$ and $\omega_k = k$, we recover the FNO kernel parametrization.
-However, since the damping and frequency are \emph{tunable parameters} within ST-SSM, this adds further adaptivity: (1) choice of $\rho_k > 0$ allows effective \emph{kernel localization}; the model can optimize the support of its convolutional kernel, interpolating between the global kernels of FNO ($\rho_k \approx 0$) and very localized CNN-like kernels ($\rho_k \gg 1$).
+This formulation generalizes the standard Fourier basis, allowing the model to learn adaptive frequencies and damping rates beyond the fixed harmonics of the DFT.
+However, since the damping and frequency are \emph{tunable parameters} within SS-NO, this adds further adaptivity: (1) choice of $\rho_k > 0$ allows effective \emph{kernel localization}; the model can optimize the support of its convolutional kernel, interpolating between the global kernels of FNO ($\rho_k \approx 0$) and very localized CNN-like kernels ($\rho_k \gg 1$).
 (2) additional adaptivity comes from \emph{adaptive mode-filtering}; the model can optimize the frequencies $\omega_1, \dots, \omega_K$, most relevant for nonlocal processing.
-Thus, in theory, this added adaptivity implies enhanced model expressivity of ST-SSM over F-FNO.
+Thus, in theory, this added adaptivity implies enhanced model expressivity of SS-NO over F-FNO.